 Rapper Fetty Wap sentenced to 6 years in prison for drug-trafficking scheme

 CENTRAL ISLIP, N.Y.
-(AP) — Rapper Fetty Wap was sentenced to six years in federal prison on Wednesday for his role in a New York-based drug-trafficking scheme.
+(AP) — As friends and family looked on, rapper Fetty Wap on Wednesday apologized for his actions and said he was “exactly where I’m supposed to be,” before a judge sentenced him to six years in federal prison for his role in a New York-based drug-trafficking scheme.

 The “Trap Queen” rapper, whose legal name is Willie Maxwell, pleaded guilty in August 2022 to a conspiracy drug charge that carried a mandatory minimum sentence of five years.
 The sentence was handed down in federal court on Long Island.

-Maxwell apologized for his actions and told the judge, “Me being selfish in my pride put me in this position today.”
+Maxwell told U.S. District Judge Joanna Seybert, “Me being selfish in my pride put me in this position today.”
 His lawyers had suggested he turned to selling drugs because of financial hardship brought on by the COVID-19 pandemic.

 Maxwell was arrested in October 2021 on charges of participating in a conspiracy to smuggle large amounts of heroin, fentanyl and other drugs into the New York City area.